Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/wireshark-the-basics.md

 ## 🎯 What I Learned

-- What Wireshark is and what it's used for
+- What Wireshark is and what it's used for.
 - The layout of the Wireshark interface and its main panes
 - What packet dissection means and what information it reveals
 - How to navigate, filter, and investigate captured traffic